 The UCP promotes community inclusion through recreational activities and adaptive sports.
 They provide resources by activity and location in Michigan.
 Activities include biking, dancing, fitness, horseback riding, canoeing/kayaking, music activities, swimming, tennis, etc. For more resources available on recreational activities available for children and adults with CP in Michigan, contact these organizations:

 Educational opportunities for children with CP can be complicated.
 Resources help families determine the best learning environment for their child.
 Much depends on how CP has affected cognitive abilities and the resources available in the local community.
 Most are eligible for public school education programs.
 Those with cognitive disabilities may take special education classes or attend a private school for children with disabilities.
 Available resources and options include:

-Besides the support and resources we’ve discussed, it is important to immediately seek legal help if medical negligence caused your child’s cerebral palsy.
-Often cerebral palsy occurs because of a birth injury caused by a doctor, hospital, or nurse error.
-If you suspect medical negligence played a role in your child’s CP, please contact the Buchanan & Buchanan team of experienced birth injury attorneys and healthcare professionals.
-We offer a free, no obligation consultation and are delighted to answer your questions.
+If your child has been diagnosed with cerebral palsy, it is important to immediately seek legal help.
+Often cerebral palsy occurs because of a birth injury caused by medical negligence because of a doctor, hospital, or nurse error.
+If you suspect medical negligence played a role in your child’s cerebral palsy, please contact Buchanan Firm and speak with our team of experienced Grand Rapids personal injury attorneys and healthcare professionals.
+We offer a free, no-obligation consultation and are happy to immediately answer your questions.